Thomas-Walker-Lynch/DA2X/README.md

 This array is kind of expanding tape as described in the tm library.

+## Faux Namespaces with a unicode character

+  C doesn't have namespaces, so I do the conventional thing of prefixing all identifiers on the interface with the namespace (the library name).
+Initially this was followed by an underscore.

+  Gosh I wish we could just use '::' in identifiers to separate the namepace part from the rest of the identifier.
+Since C99 some unicode has been allowed.
+There are other colon like characters that work in identifiers, but using two different colons would be confusing.
+The central raised dot is allowed in identifiers, so I used that instead of double colons.

+  For example:
+    wish for:  `TM2x::alloc_heap`
+       using:  `TM2x·alloc_heap`

+  Better yet would be a namespace facility for C.

+## Using Gcc extensions

+  The code makes use of these:
+  1. typeof
+  2. variable holds a &&label value
+  3. empty structures
+  4. declared labels ('local labels')

+  In the near future, will probably make use of
+  3. nested functions

+  And this looks useful, but have used it yet:
+  4. statement expressions

 ## Installation

-  `make share` places files needed for using the dynamic array into ../env/include  and ../env/lib
+  The `make share` installs the dynamic array into ../env/include  and ../env/lib.

+  My projects are always embeded in a project directory that has an env directory for releasing module code.
+The modules are individual git projects.
+See my git 'project'.

-   The usual drill, include the header files in your program, and compile agains the library.
+  After install, the usual drill, include the header files in your program, and compile agains the library.

-## Fundamentals
+## Array Fundamentals

   In mathematics, a sequence consists of a series of indexable elements.